mjakinowittering/pistachio/README.md

 ## Developing

-Hello World To install helloworld, along with the tools you need to develop and run tests, run the following in your virtualenv:
+To install pistachio, along with the tools you need to develop and run tests, run the following in your virtualenv:

 ```bash
 $ pip install -e .[dev]